 - Custom aligners will then be shipped directly to your house.

-- Your progress will be tracked remotely via an app.
+- Track your progress remotely via an app.

 The following video summarises the whole SmileLife treatment process: